octo-technology/tezos-academy/src/Chapters/ChapterMath/course.md

 ## From int to nat and back

-You can cast an int to a nat and vice versa.
+You can cast an int to a nat and vice versa using the _int_ or _abs_ functions.
 Here is how:

 ```
 const a: int = int(1n)